 The CJNG has become synonymous with the use of sensationalist acts of violence, with a 2011 massacre of 35 people in Veracruz and an April 2015 attack that left 15 Mexican police officers dead among its more notable aggressions.
 In May 2015, the CJNG also shot down a military helicopter with a rocket-propelled grenade.
 These attacks demonstrated the group’s strength and aggressive leadership, and earned the CJNG and El Mencho notoriety and government attention.

 This attention, however, has also turned El Mencho and other CJNG leaders into high-profile targets.
 Indeed, El Mencho is featured on the most wanted lists of both the Mexican government and the US Drug Enforcement Administration (DEA).
+For information leading to his arrest, the US has offered a reward of $10 million, one of the highest bounties ever offered.
+Mexico has offered its own reward of 30 million pesos ($1.6 million).
 Given his prominent position in the underworld, it may only be a matter of time before El Mencho is captured or killed at the hands of security forces or rivals.